QuentinOsmont/Projet_ARDrone_Track/ardrone_webflight_javascript/README.md

 There is no tutorial yet, in the meanwhile, just have a look at the built in plugins, it is faily straightforward.

-## Thanks

-This work is based on the integration of [nodecopter-cockpit](https://github.com/bkw/nodecopter-cockpit) and [drone-browser](https://github.com/functino/drone-browser), refactored in a plugin architecture.
-Thanks to [@bkw](https://github.com/bkw/) and [@functino](https://github.com/functino) for sharing!
-Also a big thank you to [@felixge](https://github.com/felixge) for his [node-ar-drone](https://github.com/felixge/node-ar-drone) library which pushed me into buying a drone and become crazy about these little flying robots!

 ## License